alontalmor/MultiQA/README.md

 # MultiQA

-MultiQA is a set of datasets currently confined to the task of machine reading comprehenstion, that are preprocessed in a single format.
+MultiQA is a project whose goal is to facilitate training and evaluating reading comprehension models over arbitrary sets of datasets.
-It is accompanied by an AllenNLP dataset reader and model that enable train and/or evaluation on multiple subsets of the datasets.
+All datasets are in a single format, and it is accompanied by an AllenNLP `DatasetReader` and model that enable easy training and evaluation on multiple subsets of datasets.

 # Data Description